content-cn/Crypto-Tracker/README.md

 Crypto Tracker

-A simple web app to track cryptocurrency prices, view details, and manage favorite coins.
+Crypto Tracker is a web application that enables users to track cryptocurrency prices, view historical trends, and manage their favorite coins.

 Features

+1. Live Cryptocurrency Tracking

-View top cryptocurrencies with prices, market cap, and volume.
+Displays real-time prices, market caps, and trading volumes of top cryptocurrencies.

+Fetches data using the CoinGecko API.

-Search and filter coins.
+2. Search and Filtering

-View individual coin details and price charts.

-Save favorite coins locally.

-Tech Stack
+Users can search for specific cryptocurrencies.

+Sorting options by price, volume, and market cap.

+3. Coin Details Page

+Detailed view for each cryptocurrency, including:

+Rank, current price, and market cap.

+A historical price chart with selectable timeframes (24h, 30d, 3m).

+4. Favorites Management

+Users can add or remove coins from their favorites list.

+Favorites are stored in LocalStorage for persistence.

+5. Pagination

+Users can navigate between pages of cryptocurrency listings.

+Technologies Used

-HTML, CSS, JavaScript
+HTML, CSS, JavaScript: Frontend structure and styling.

-CoinGecko API

-LocalStorage
+Chart.js: For rendering historical price charts.

+CoinGecko API: Fetching real-time cryptocurrency data.

+LocalStorage: Managing the user's favorite coins.

+Project Structure

-Usage
+Installation & Usage

-Clone the repo:
+Clone the repository:

+Navigate to the project folder:

-Open index.html in a browser.
+Open index.html in a web browser.

 API Integration

+This project uses the CoinGecko API to fetch cryptocurrency data.
+The API key is required in script.js and coin.js:

-Replace 'YOUR-API-KEY' in script.js with a valid CoinGecko API key.
+Replace 'YOUR-API-KEY' with a valid API key from CoinGecko.

+Future Improvements

+Implement user authentication for personalized favorites.

+Add real-time price updates.